El-Extraterrestre/fractalLines/README.md

 inspired by a screensaver from a DMU CNC-Mill

-its generates a line and then makes new lines based on the lines it uses pygame as a graphics libary
+its generates a line and then makes new lines based on the lines and a rule set

+it uses pygame as a graphics libary

+use ESC to close the window (it closes after the current image)

 Examples Pictures